Jasonblalack/zyngapoker/Assets.md

 ## Delegates

 Delegates are used to define custom URL resolvers based on additional data added to the profiles.
-There are two built-in resolvers for the `source` and `build` profiles in *Core*.
-For other use cases one is able to define new delegates assigned to a specific asset profile.
+There is some simple URL resolving included in *Core* which basically just prepends the asset ID after the configured profile root.
+For other use cases one is able to define new delegate functions assigned to a specific asset profile:

 ```js
 jasy.Asset.registerDelegate("cdn", function(profileData, assetId, assetEntry) { return URL; })